SpiralOutDotEu/docker-apache-php-composer/README.md

 # docker-apache-php-composer
 Basic boilepate to start working with apache and PHP in docker

-#Build image
+# Build image
 replace "myapp" with any name you like don't foget the " ." at the end ;-)
 ```
 $docker build -t myapp .
 ```
-#run the container to see that is working ok
+# Run the container to see that is working ok
 ```
 $docker run -p 8080:80 -d myapp
 ```